Inclusive Preschool Program Invites Children to “Learn Together”

 “It’s amazing.
 I’ve seen such growth in students, especially in language development.
 Just hearing those other students and those typically developing peers have conversations has helped with talking,” Hood said.

-Since the program has limited space, parents and families fill out applications and attend small-group screening appointments to see if the program is a good fit for their child.
+Since the program has limited space, families fill out applications and attend small-group screening appointments to see if the program is a good fit for their children.

 The program follows an early education curriculum approved by the Maryland State Department of Education (MSDE) called Creative Curriculum.
-While the classes do include all the learning domains, the primary focus is building language, social emotional, and critical thinking skills.
+While the classes include all the learning domains, the primary focus is building language, critical thinking and social and emotional skills.

-The program is designed to be inclusive in the classroom as well as inclusive of parents and families.
-Teachers take time to talk during pickup, send emails, and send other communication home so families always know their child’s successes as well as what the class as a whole has been working on.
+The program is designed to be inclusive in the classroom as well as inclusive of families.
+Teachers take time to talk during pickup, send e-mails and other communication materials home so families always know their child’s successes and what the class as a whole has been working on daily.

 Through this consistent communication, Erhardt learned how Jaxsyn’s natural inclination to get involved and help others functioned well with the other children.